 “Collaboration and integrational tools in the concept and viability stage of the development process.”

-Background and purpose
+Background and purpose:

 This is a request for you to participate in a research study that intends to study the relationships between participants in the project team during the concept and viability stage of the property development process.
 There are tools available that can facilitate an environment conducive to better collaboration and integration of people and processes, ultimately contributing to better value for the producer.
 However, the implementation of these tools throughout the professional team is not well understood.